5 Subscriptions You're Probably Still Paying For (And Don't Even Know It)

 4. Free Trials That Auto-Converted

-Every company that offers a free trial is betting that you'll forget to cancel.
-And statistically, they win a lot.
-Some of the most aggressive trial-to-paid converters include:
+Every company that offers a free trial is betting you'll forget to cancel.
+Most aggressive converters include SiriusXM, Amazon Prime, Adobe Creative Cloud, LinkedIn Premium, and Audible.

 The annual billing trap is particularly sneaky.
-A service charges you $99 in January and you forget about it entirely.
-Twelve months later, another $99 disappears and you barely remember signing up.
+A service charges you $99 in January and you forget entirely.
+Twelve months later, another $99 disappears.

 5. Box Subscriptions and Physical Products

-Subscription boxes — meal kits, beauty boxes, snack boxes, wine clubs — are another major leak.
-HelloFresh averages $9–$13 per serving.
+Subscription boxes -- meal kits, beauty boxes, snack boxes, wine clubs -- are another major leak.
+HelloFresh averages $9-$13 per serving.
 Birchbox is $17/month.
 FabFitFun is $54.99/quarter.
-If you paused a meal kit service but never fully canceled, you might have gotten reactivated automatically.

-How to Find Every Subscription You're Paying For
+How Do You Find Every Subscription You Are Paying For?

 Method 1: The Bank Statement Audit

 Log into your bank account and credit card.
-Go back 3 months (not just 1 — some charges are quarterly or annual).
+Go back 3 months.
 Sort by amount, smallest to largest.
-Look for anything recurring that you don't immediately recognize.
+Look for anything recurring you don't immediately recognize.

 Method 3: Check Apple and Google Subscriptions

-Both Apple and Google maintain centralized lists of all active subscriptions billed through their platforms.
-To check on iPhone: Settings → your name → Subscriptions.
-On Android: Google Play → account → Payments and subscriptions → Subscriptions.
+Both Apple and Google maintain centralized lists of all active subscriptions.
+On iPhone: Settings → your name → Subscriptions.
+On Android: Google Play → account → Payments and subscriptions.

 Home streaming setup representing subscription costs